faizan-m/faizan-m.github.io/index.md

 	</p>
     <p></p>
     <p class="hero-text">
-    I am a Google engineer working on Tensorflow.
+    I am a Google engineer working at the intersection of LLMs, multi-step reasoning and knowledge representation.
+Previously, I have been a contributor to TensorFlow and Gemini.
     </p>
 	<p></p>
     <p class="hero-text">